vvigilante/drivefs-wsl2-patch/README.md

 `ls /mnt/g/`
 prints
-`ls: reading directory: Function not implemented`
+`ls: reading directory: Function not implemented` as shown in this issue: https://github.com/microsoft/WSL/issues/2999

-As shown in this issue: https://github.com/microsoft/WSL/issues/2999
+With the patch many commands work correctly, including ls and tar.

 ## Known issues with this solution:
-* git mishaves
+* git misbehaves